LoPalma/juno-lang/README.md

 ## Development Notes

-Juno is being developed by a 17-year-old self-taught programmer who started coding at 6 and learned C as their first "real" language.
-The entire compiler infrastructure - from lexer to bytecode generation - has been built from scratch without formal CS education, requiring "reinventing" fundamental concepts like linked lists, trees, and hash maps along the way.
+Juno is being developed by a 17-year-old self-taught programmer.
+This results in the code having some... unexpected quirks, let's say.

 ### Why Juno?